leptonquark/Minecraft-BCBT-Coop/readme.md

 # Questions or comments
-If you have any questions either consult the report (attached as PDF in the repository) or reach out to me at justin@saler.nu .
+If you have any questions, either consult [the report](/report.pdf) or reach out to me at justin@saler.nu .